youngkin/hugoblog/content/post/GoHTTPSClientServer.md

 > Please note that all certificates and associated keys were placed in the `./out` directory.

+Certificates must be signed by a trusted authority, in this case the CA, in order to be valid.
+Signing is a guarantee by the CA that the owner of the certificate is who they say they are.
+The `--CA` flag above directs `certstrap` to have the certificates signed by our Exa,mpleCA.

-At this point we have certificates for the CA, the client, and the server.
+At this point we have certificates and keys for the CA, the client, and the server.